cloudframeworks/aws-api/README.md

 # TESTING

-In each api function folder, run the following command to install dependencies:
+Run the following commands to install dependencies for each api function:

 ```
 cd /api/getServiceNames